mireforge/mireforge/crates/examples/README.md

-# Swamp examples 🐊
+# Mireforge examples 🐊

-The Swamp Examples are designed to help developers quickly get started with the Swamp Render API by providing ready-to-run examples.
+The Mireforge Examples are designed to help developers quickly get started with the Mireforge Render API by providing ready-to-run examples.

 ## Usage